Planetarium audience

 Manfred Olson Planetarium

-Connecting the community to the beauty of the night sky and wonders of the cosmos
+Connecting the community to the beauty of the night sky and the wonders of the cosmos.

 Browse Public Events

 The grid below shows the next nine events.
-Click here to see all upcoming events, or on the View the Entire Planetarium Calendar button below the grid.
+Browse all upcoming events or use the View the Entire Planetarium Calendar button below the grid.

 Dear UWM Planetarium friends,